Effective Kegel Exercises for Incontinence | The Vagina CoachSep 10, 2020

 Some people find that being upright when they're doing their pelvic floor exercise is harder than lying down.
 The influence of gravity can be necessary feedback for some and a challenge for others.
-Try kegels lying down first, then i wide leg child’s pose, then in seated and then in standing.
-Once you have built up some endurance you will add kegel exercises to movement to make them more functional.
+Try kegels lying down first, then a wide-leg child’s pose, then in seated and then in standing.
+Once you have built up some endurance, you will add kegel exercises to movement to make them more functional.

-Hypopressive Low Pressure Fitness is a technique that can be very helpful in healing incontinence and other pelvic floor challenges.
+Hypopressive Low-Pressure Fitness is a technique that can be very helpful in healing incontinence and other pelvic floor challenges.
 It is a series of postures that are considered low pressure, meaning they don't increase intra-abdominal pressure.
-A rhythmic breathing pattern and breath hold is added that initiates an involuntary response in the pelvic floor that draws the viscera up and helps improve the response of the pelvic floor muscles and core.
+A rhythmic breathing pattern and breath-hold are added that initiate an involuntary response in the pelvic floor that draws the viscera up and helps improve the response of the pelvic floor muscles and core.

 Urinary incontinence is not just something women need to put up with.
 Pelvic floor exercises can put you back in the driver’s seat for your health and wellness.
 When done correctly, you can start seeing quite quickly - often within 1-2 weeks.